Home Page: peterpyburn.co.za

 If you take little risk when investing your money - like saving in a bank account, the chances are your returns will not beat the inflation rate and you will never grow your wealth.

-In fact, you take your bank interest return and subtract the rate of inflation and that is really your return!
+In fact, you take your bank interest return and subtract the rate of income tax and inflation and that is really your return!

 Other risks to consider are, how the economy will perform, how the stock market will react to the economy over time and what inflation will be.